 Some games are infected with sequelitis where a developer makes the same game over and over again.
 There are a few series that are actually good every time (Assassin’s Creed, God of War, Mortal Kombat, Battlefield), but they are rare.
-Some games should just stop being made all together (Need for Speed, Call of Duty, Dynasty Warriors, Final Fantasy), but no one will listen.
+Some games should just stop being made altogether (Need for Speed, Call of Duty, Dynasty Warriors, Final Fantasy), but no one will listen.
 Then there are the games that everyone begs to have sequels for and the developers, or publishers, just will not listen.
-Instead of another great game they give us another billion dollar Call of Duty because that’s what publishers want.
+Instead of another great game, they give us another billion-dollar Call of Duty because that’s what publishers want.
 Here are 5 games that I think need to come back because we dearly miss them.

 5. Star Wars: Knights of the Old Republic II – The Sith Lords

 The KotOR series is considered the best Star Wars game series of all time.
 It brought a whole new story and characters to the Star Wars universe and made them work.
 You got attached to them, you liked them, you hated them, and the story played on the Force and light and dark side masterfully.
 KotOR II wasn’t much of an improvement on the first game, but it was enough to garner just as many sales and high scores.
 Some people consider The Old Republic MMO as an unofficial sequel, but it’s just not the same.
 BioWare has received countless emails and letters from fans, but no such sequel has ever seen the light of day.